-In June 2019, the FDA granted orphan drug designation for Acelarin for the treatment of advanced biliary tract cancer.
+In June 2019, the FDA granted orphan drug designation for Acelarin for the treatment of biliary tract cancer.
+In March 2020, the European Commission granted orphan drug designation for Acelarin for the treatment of biliary tract cancer.
 We may seek orphan drug designation for other product candidates in the future.
 Orphan drug exclusivity may not effectively protect the product from competition in the United States because different drugs can be approved for the same condition.
-Even after an orphan drug is approved and granted exclusivity, the FDA and EMA can subsequently approve the same or a similar drug for the same condition during the exclusivity period if the FDA or the EMA concludes that the later drug is clinically superior in that it is shown to be safer, more effective or makes a major contribution to patient care.
+Even after an orphan drug is approved and granted exclusivity, the FDA and European Commission can subsequently approve the same or a similar drug for the same condition during the exclusivity period if the FDA or the European Commission concludes that the later drug is clinically superior in that it is shown to be safer, more effective or makes a major contribution to patient care.
 Orphan drug designation neither shortens the development time or regulatory review time of a drug nor gives the drug any advantage in the regulatory review or approval process.

 There have been legal challenges to aspects of the FDA's regulations and policies concerning the exclusivity provisions of the Orphan Drug Act, and future challenges could lead to changes that affect the protections afforded our products in ways that are difficult to predict.
-In 2014, a U.S. district court invalidated the FDA's denial of orphan exclusivity to an orphan designated drug, which the FDA had based on its determination that the drug was not proven to be clinically superior to a previously approved "same drug."
+For example, in 2014, a U.S. district court invalidated the FDA's denial of orphan exclusivity to an orphan designated drug, which the FDA had based on its determination that the drug was not proven to be clinically superior to a previously approved "same drug."
 In response to the decision, the FDA released a policy statement stating that the court's decision is limited just to the facts of that particular case and that the FDA will continue to deny orphan drug exclusivity to a designated drug upon approval if the drug is the "same" as a previously approved drug, unless the drug is demonstrated to be clinically superior to that previously approved drug.
-In April 2016, another similar legal challenge was initiated against the FDA for its denial of orphan drug exclusivity to another designated drug.
-In the future, there is the potential for additional legal challenges to the FDA's orphan drug regulations and policies, and it is uncertain how ongoing and future challenges might affect our business.
+Similar legal challenges have been filed against the agency's administrative decisions since that time.
+The Consolidated Appropriations Act, 2021, signed into law by President Trump on December 27, 2020 includes, among other things, an amendment to the Orphan Drug Act related to the requirement to demonstrate clinical superiority of certain designated orphan drugs.
+In the future, there is the potential for additional legal challenges and legislative or regulatory changes to the FDA's orphan drug regulations and policies, and it is uncertain how ongoing and future challenges might affect our business.